MicrosoftDocs/azure-devops-docs/docs/work/import-process/customize-process.md

 <a id="restrictions"></a>
 ## Restrictions
-You can import up to 32 processes to Team Services.
+You can import up to 32 processes to VSTS.
 Your custom process must conform to all rules summarized below, otherwise a validation error message may occur upon import.
 * [Process](#process)
   * [Process configuration](#process-configuration)
   * [Categories](#categories)